Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

-Hero copy is muted serif-italic that competes with the imagery instead of anchoring it.
-A Blue-persona researcher has to squint to find the actual value prop
+Hero copy is muted serif-italic that competes with the imagery instead of saying plainly what the offer is.
+A comparison-stage visitor researcher has to squint to find the actual value prop

 No price range or package guidance.
 CoolSculpting runs $2,000 to $4,000 and the absence of any cost cue pushes the shopper to a competitor that answers it